Facebook whistleblower revealed on '60 Minutes,' says the company prioritized profit over public good – KION546

 “One of the consequences of how Facebook is picking out that content today is that it is optimizing for content that gets engagement, a reaction, but its own research is showing that content that is hateful, that is divisive, that is polarizing, it’s easier to inspire people to anger than it is to other emotions,” she said.
 She added that the company recognizes that “if they change the algorithm to be safer, people will spend less time on the site, they’ll click on less ads, they’ll make less money.”

+Facebook’s Pietsch said in her Sunday night statement that the platform depends on “being used in ways that bring people closer together” to attract advertisers, adding, “protecting our community is more important than maximizing our profits.”

-In an internal memo obtained by the New York Times Sunday, Clegg pushed back on the claims that Facebook contributed to the January 6 riot.
+In an internal memo obtained by the New York Times earlier Sunday, Clegg disputed claims that Facebook contributed to the January 6 riot.

 “Social media has had a big impact on society in recent years, and Facebook is often a place where much of this debate plays out,” Clegg said in the memo.
 “So it’s natural for people to ask whether it is part of the problem.
 But the idea that Facebook is the chief cause of polarization isn’t supported by the facts.”